VivaRado/Advent/README.md

 This is intended for the MG (Generated Masters), like italics or wide version where we keep the original glyphs but adjust them after applying an effect like slant or width.

+#### Glyph Distributor

+For integrating the glyphs to the EFO we use the Glyph Distributor, it is responsible for taking glif files from provided UFO and placing it to the appropriate EFO directory.
+Updating the glyphlib and the contents file.

 ---

 From the ADV3_SeC_integration file: